onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     It’s a desire for the ideal environment in which human (and perhaps non-human) potential can fully unfold.
     The ultimate social system is the most general enabler of all other desires.

-Syntropy
-    A tendency towards complexity, structure, order, and organization of ever more advantageous and orderly patterns.
-Originally coined as a synonym for negentropy (the opposite of entropy) often contrasted with the concept of entropy

-once you find/understand it you'll never think about anything else more than about this thing

-I’ve been sitting on my hands (roleplay it) for more than 3 years with the technical design - everyone kept asking me why I haven't started coding - initially I had no fucking clue what I had stumbled on - I just felt it had immense potential
-I don’t want to try
-I want to succeed
-> "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)
-I was not accounting pilled in 2022
-Theoretically optimal solution - no other design can get even close to the optimal set of technical tradeoffs in my architecture
-The more compelling and refined the story becomes - the sooner will the system reach a billion people
-    einstein quote about understanding the problem fully this is the ultimate status and incentive architecture on top of which you could build anything - ANYTHING - and so with great power comes great responsibility

 Nervous system

-reread the paper from francis about alignment & self-organization in communicating groups?

-> "Your margin is my opportunity." - [Jeff Bezos](https://www.goodreads.com/quotes/706779-your-margin-is-my-opportunity)
-Your conspicuous consumption is our opportunity

 we need an ideal towards which to strive towards - as a society, and as males and females

-if we have a weighted causality graph and we have goals and a hierarchy of values - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
-Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now
-With a causal graph we can solve the root of problems once and for all instead of treating their symptoms in a whack-em-all

-social copying, veblen goods, conformity, mimetic desire - we want what others want

-Meaning comes from being consequential

 Multiscale competency architecture
 Subsidiarity
 Hierarchy

-> "In a very deep sense, architecture really is destiny." - [The Meta-Crises and Digital Identity, by Jordan Hall](https://deepcode.substack.com/p/the-meta-crises-and-digital-identity#:~:text=in%20a%20very%20deep%20sense%2C%20architecture%20really%20is%20destiny.)

 PP & FEP & Active Inference